Offers to Schools

 What is Makutano Junction?

-Makutano Junction focuses on raising students’ and teachers’ awareness of development issues in the partner countries (Poland, Bulgaria, Estonia and UK) through multi-media learning activities based around a highly popular, award-winning Kenyan TV educational drama series – Makutano Junction.
+Makutano Junction teaching materials, focuses on raising students’ and teachers’ awareness of development issues and the SDGs (tried & tested by KS 2,3,4 teachers in Poland, Bulgaria, Estonia and UK) through multi-media learning activities based around a highly popular, award-winning Kenyan TV educational drama series – Makutano Junction.

-Teachers across the UK face the challenge of embedding global learning across the curriculum.
-Makutano Junction has an exciting range of teaching materials to help teachers meet these targets.
+Teachers keen to enrich their teaching, can embed global learning across the curriculum.
+Makutano Junction has an exciting range of teaching materials to help teachers meet global learning aspiration.

 Classroom activities include viewing genuine extracts from the Makutano Junction soap opera, which help engage young people with global issues; discovering similarities, challenging stereotypes and raising awareness.

-To find out more please visit our Makutano Junction page, or simply contact us and let us assist you with any questions, and in bringing Makutano Junction into your school.
+To find out more please visit our Makutano Junction page, or to book a teacher workshop, or demonstration contact us and let us help you bring Makutano Junction – a Kenyan soap opera into your teaching!